22cloud/ethOS-rig-hashing-monitor/README.md

 From time to time I find that one of the GPUs in my rigs stops hashing and usually a restart takes care of the issue.
 I got tired of manually restarting the rig when noticing (Sometimes I wouldn't notice until after 5+ hours, because... you know...
 I sleep and stuff).

-To make life simpler, I created this script and I no longer have to monitor my rigs anymore.
+To make life simpler, I created this script and I no longer have to monitor my rigs.

 Hope it makes your life easy too!